Viagra, exorcism and lies: Brazil’s testy final election debate

 “It was an anti-debate, there was nothing that will change the state of play,” said Mr Octavio Guedes, a commentator with Globo News.
 The debate was broadcast live on TV Globo, Brazil’s biggest network.

-Popular but tarnished ex-president Mr Lula (2003-2010) entered the debate leading the polarising, hardline conservative Mr Bolsonaro 53 per cent to 47 per cent, according to a poll published on Thursday by the Datafolha institute.
+The popular but tarnished Mr Lula, who was president from 2003 to 2010, entered the debate leading the polarising, hardline conservative Mr Bolsonaro 53 per cent to 47 per cent, according to a poll published on Thursday by the Datafolha institute.

-“With me you will have safety, you will have honesty.
+Mr Bolsonaro said: “With me, you will have safety, you will have honesty.
 There won’t be theft.
-Do you want me to give more examples of corruption Lula?
-Or can we move on,” said Mr Bolsonaro.
-Mr Bolsonaro then insinuated that Mr Lula, beloved by the poor for his common touch, had links to drug traffickers because he visited one of Brazil’s sprawling favelas on Oct 12.
+Do you want me to give more examples of corruption, Lula?
+Or can we move on?”

-Mr Lula at another point called Mr Bolsonaro “unhinged” and slammed the “insane behaviour” of his government over the past four years.
+Mr Bolsonaro, 67, then insinuated that Mr Lula, 77, beloved by the poor for his common touch, had links to drug traffickers because he visited one of Brazil’s sprawling favelas on Oct 12.

-Mr Bolsonaro, 67, is seeking reelection after a first term marked by his widely criticised response to Covid-19 and vitriolic attacks on perceived enemies, including the Supreme Court, women and foreign leaders.
+Mr Bolsonaro is seeking re-election after a first term marked by his widely criticised response to Covid-19 and vitriolic attacks on perceived enemies, including the Supreme Court, women and foreign leaders.

 “You isolated Brazil.
-Today Brazil is more isolated than Cuba.
+Today, Brazil is more isolated than Cuba.
 You don’t have a relationship with anyone.
 No one wants to receive you.
-No one comes here,” said Mr Lula, 77.
+No one comes here,” said Mr Lula.

 Mr Bolsonaro laughed off the accusation.
 “We have a lot going on.
 The Arab world welcomes me with open arms.
 I spoke to (US President Joe) Biden a while back.
 I talk to everyone.
 Stop lying, Lula.”